swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentor_roles.md

 1. Set the name of the event or meeting.

-2. Set the date. **Please use UTC time.** If using Google Calendar select Accra, Ghana or Reykjavik, Iceland since they don't have daylight saving time.
+2. Set the date and time using [this scheduler](https://www.timeanddate.com/worldclock/fixedform.html).

 3. Set the location with the link to the zoom room.

-4. Set the description. **The link to the etherpad goes here.**
+4. Set the description including the [link to the Mentoring Etherpad](http://pad.software-carpentry.org/scf-mentoring)

 5. Set notifications.
 It is good to have one notification on the day before and another 10 minutes before the meeting as email.